sys-bio/tellurium/README.md

 1. As a Windows setup file / Apple disk image which includes the Spyder IDE and all Tellurium packages
 2. As a Python meta-package which can be installed via the Anaconda package manager

 Option 1. does not modify or conflict with any previous Python installation.
 Option 2. allows you to use Tellurium from within a pre-existing Anaconda installation, including via a notebook.
+If you are a new user, it is recommended that you try option 1. first.

-### Option 1: IDE
+### Option 1: IDE installer

 #### Windows